 Where to stay in Malaga

 Well, this time we didn’t have to look for accommodation in Malaga as we were sleeping at our friend’s place.
-But as usual, if you’re looking for a cheap hotel in Malaga, compare prices on HotelsCombined (a site that compares the prices of the biggest comparators such as booking, agoda etc…) or check the map below to see apartments and hotels available at your desired dates:
+But as usual, if you’re looking for a cheap hotel in Malaga, compare prices on Booking or check the map below to see apartments and hotels available at your desired dates:

 Map of the best things to do in Malaga